trbflxr/kino/Help/Support/TOS.md

      1.5.
 Donation - a financial support provided through the means established by the receiving side (kino mod team in the following text).

      1.6.
-Extras - a module given out as a reward to users with a supporter role in Kino mod’s discord server.
-More information is provided in the upcoming text.
+Discord exclusive rewards - in the following text this term is used for the Extras and Air modules of the mod that are currently only available to kino supporters as part of the associated Patreon tiers.

      1.7.
 Supporter role - a role that users acquire after their donation being successfully verified.

      1.8.
-Validation - a process of verifying the fact of donation and unlocking the access to the Extras module for the user.
+Validation - a process of verifying the donation.
 2. **Conditions**
 2.1.
 Donations made through patreon are rewarded with a patreon supporter role in the Kino’s discord server.

    2.2.
 The role mentioned in 2.1 is managed automatically on the side of Patreon and only applies to the user for the period of continuous support.
 Kino mod team is not responsible for distribution of this reward.

    2.3.
-Every user with a patreon supporter role is eligible for receiving the permanent supporter role along with receiving access to the Extras module of the mod (please refer to the guide for more information).
+Every user with a patreon supporter role is eligible for receiving the permanent supporter role along with receiving access to the Discord exclusive rewards.

    2.4.
-Membership in Kino mod’s discord server is mandatory for receiving the role along with getting the access to the aforementioned module.
+Membership in Kino mod’s discord server is mandatory for receiving the role along with getting the access to the aforementioned modules.

    2.5.
-The receival of discord exclusive rewards (permanent supporter role along with Extras module) is responsibility of the user making a donation.
+The receival of discord exclusive rewards (permanent supporter role along with Extras or Air modules) is responsibility of the user making a donation.
 Kino mod team does not bear the responsibility for the user failing to successfully complete the process necessary for the validation.

    2.6.
 Discord exclusive rewards are permanent and do not require continuous support as they have no relation to Patreon rewards.